gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'cs_key_params' parameter MAY be present and specifies the additional parameters for the key used with the counter signature algorithm.
 This parameter is a CBOR map whose content depends on the counter signature algorithm, as specified in Section 2 and Section 9.2 of {{I-D.ietf-core-oscore-groupcomm}}.

   * The 'cs_key_enc' parameter MAY be present and specifies the encoding of the public keys of the group members.
-This parameter is a CBOR integer, whose value is taken from the "ACE Public Key Encoding" Registry.
+This parameter is a CBOR integer, whose value is taken from {{fig-pub-key-enc-values}}, as a public key encoding in the "ACE Public Key Encoding" Registry (see Section 11.2 of {{I-D.ietf-ace-key-groupcomm}}).
 If this parameter is not present, COSE_Key (1) MUST be assumed as default value.

 * The 'profile' parameter MUST be present and has value coap_group_oscore_app (TBD), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.